pocean2001/rffootprint/README.md

 fp.write()
 ```
 ![](patch.png)

+The simpliest way
+to import this PCB (or other footprints) into KiCad
+is to first run Pcbnew, click open footprint
+editor, in the editor click import footprint, and
+lastly click insert footprint into current board.
+Go back to Pcbnew and find the footprint at 0,0 in the
+upper left hand corner.

 The file 'patch.svg' was created by printing the F-Cu layer
 only of the footprint in Pcbnew.
 The result was then modified